melizalab/comp-neurosci/assignments/data-exploration.md

 The overall goal of this assignment is for you to explore in depth one of the theoretical approaches covered in this class by analyzing a public data set or data of your own.
 There are four stages to the project, culminating in a short presentation given to the rest of the class.

-- **Choose a group and a project**: due 3/24
+- **Choose a group and present a journal club article**: 3/22 and 3/24
 - Document the data and/or model: due 3/31
 - Formulate a hypothesis: due 4/12
 - Present the results: 4/21 and 5/3

-*Assignment*: With your group (max 4 members), write a paragraph identifying the project type and data set you chose, and a brief description of what you intend to do.
-Submit through Gradescope on Collab.

-## Choosing a group

-You may work on this project on your own or in a group of up to 4 members.
-If you work in a group, choose members who have complementary skills (e.g. programming, biology, math) and who can work effectively together.
-Agree about expectations for when you will meet and how you will divide up the work.
+*Assignment*: With your group (max 4 members), choose a project topic and one of the associated journal articles.
+Let your instructor know who is in your group and which article you plan to discuss.
+Be prepared to present the article to the rest of the class on 3/22 or 3/24.
+A rubric for the presentation is at the end of this document.

 ## Choosing a project

-Your project should focus on one of the main theoretical approaches we cover in class.
-Here are your options, along with some recommended data sets.
-The data sets come from the the [Collaborative Research in Computational Neurocience Data Sharing website](https://crcns.org) and can be found in the `shared-data` folder on Rivanna.
-Each directory will include documentation about how the data were collected and organized, along with references to published articles about the experiment.
+Your project should focus on one of the main theoretical approaches we have covered in class.
+Here are your options, along with some associated journal articles.
+Each of the articles has a corresponding dataset available on the  [Collaborative Research in Computational Neurocience Data Sharing website](https://crcns.org).
+You will use these data in your project, so you may want to take a look at the CRCNS website to see how the data are organized when deciding which article/project to present.
+More advanced students may choose to use a different dataset from CRCNS or from their own research, but should pick an article that is mostly closely aligned with their project idea.

 ### Analyze neural responses to estimate receptive fields